 In most instances, there will be a primary and secondary audience as well as an eavesdropper audience.

-Primary audience – this is the audience that is mission critical.
+Primary audience – this is the mission-critical audience.
 They are the primary campaign respondents and missing them will mean certain failure.

 Secondary audience – this is often an enabling audience.
-They may be key influencers or members of a supply chain or distribution channel you need to engage in order to facilitate the decisions of the primary audience.
+They may be key influencers or members of a supply chain or distribution channel you need to engage to facilitate the primary audience’s decisions.

-Eavesdropper audience – these are the people who may need to be aware of the campaign initiative for other reasons.
-For social marketing (behaviour change) campaigns, for example, the voter audience in important as their exposure to the message will lift their perceptions about government progress or responsiveness.
+Eavesdropper audience – these people may need to be aware of the campaign initiative for other reasons.

-The interaction between these audiences is important and should have been addressed in your communications strategy.
-If not, think carefully about the mutual dependencies and co-dependencies of these audiences and their ability to influence one another.
+Interaction between these audiences should be addressed in your communications strategy.
+Think carefully about these audiences’ mutual dependencies and co-dependencies and their ability to influence one another.